 about the sanctuary

-A free resource library for outward-focused worship, fuelled by a vibrant, creative house
+a free resource library for outward-focused worship, fuelled by a vibrant, creative house of prayer

 We exist to inspire, resource and challenge